liferay/lexicon-site/src/pages/docs/patterns/Toolbars/management_bar.md

 1. Checkbox: To select all elements in the current page
 2. Filter and order: dropdown with dropdown menu associated.
 Please see [dropdown with groups](../dropdowns.html)
-3. Sort toggle button: The arrow idenfies the sorting order depending on the selected option inside Filter and order dropdown.
+3. Sort toggle button: The arrow identifies the sorting order depending on the selected option inside Filter and order dropdown.
 The main attribute, usually the name, states the default sort parameter.
 4. Search bar to filter out the current dataset.
 5. Visualization button to select the desired visualization.
 6. Plus button to add content and folders into the dataset.